-Wayne Metropolitan Community Action Agency programs.
+Wayne Metropolitan Community Action Agency assistance programs.

 Dozens of social services and emergency assistance programs are administered by the Wayne Metropolitan Community Action Agency.
 The organization provides services that offer both short term help and long term relief.
 Assistance may be available for rent, food, utility bills, job searches, foreclosure counseling and much more.
 They operate across the region, including in both metropolitan Detroit and Wayne County.